Knowledge Center

 How often should you replace a mattress?

 When the center support degrades — not on a fixed schedule.
-For uniformly built mattresses, meaningful decline often starts around year three to four, and most become worth replacing by year five to seven — well before the warranty expires.
+For uniformly built mattresses, meaningful decline often begins earlier than owners expect, and many become worth replacing well before the warranty expires.
 Reinforced center support extends that window.

 Does a mattress warranty mean it will last that long?

-No. A warranty covers manufacturing defects and sagging past a defined depth (usually 1–1.5 inches).
+No. A warranty covers manufacturing defects and sagging past a depth each brand defines for itself.
 It doesn't cover the gradual loss of support that happens long before that threshold — which is what most people actually experience.

 Can you make a mattress last longer?